 Energy is the second greatest cost of conversion in the steel industry.
-Improving energy efficiency will drive down costs in the production of steel but it will also reduce greenhouse gas emissions.
+Improving energy efficiency will not only drive down costs in the production of steel but it will also reduce greenhouse gas emissions.
 This comprehensive training, with hands-on activities, has been developed to educate attendees on the key aspects of energy efficiency of important energy support systems and equipment in the steel production process.
-The seminar is a joint effort between the AIST Energy & Utilities Technology Committee and the U.S. Department of Energy’s Better Buildings, Better Plants Initiative and U.S. Environmental Protection Agency (EPA)’s ENERGY STAR program.
+The seminar is a joint effort between the AIST Energy & Utilities Technology Committee, U.S. Department of Energy’s Better Buildings, Better Plants Initiative and U.S. Environmental Protection Agency (EPA)’s ENERGY STAR program.

 The course will cover energy management, process heating, steam, compressed air and other motor-driven systems, along with an introduction to alternative energy options.
-The course will focus on the energy-efficiency and -saving aspects of each utility along with insights to improving reliability.
+The course will focus on the energy-efficiency and -saving aspects of each energy support system (utility) along with insights to improving reliability.
 Tools for energy calculations for specific utilities will be discussed.
 Oak Ridge National Laboratory, home of the world’s most powerful supercomputer and manufacturing demonstration facility (MDF), is an ideal location for the latest in technical equipment for hands-on training.
 As an example, the hands-on sessions will provide in-depth understanding of how motor/drive systems operate and can result in energy savings.

 Attendees will also have an opportunity to see the latest technological developments at Oak Ridge National Laboratory, including a tour of the world’s fastest supercomputer and the world’s largest concentration of 3D printing equipment.
 These aspects of the tour are intended to illustrate the opportunities available for collaborative research and for creating full-scale replacement parts via additive manufacturing.